By Geoff D. Porter

 Moreover, President Tebboune’s relations with the parties that won the largest number of votes – the National Liberation Front (FLN), the Movement for a Peaceful Society (MSP), and the National Democratic Rally (RND) – are not good.
 Thus, instead of aligning the presidency and the parliament and streamlining policymaking, there is now a tense rift between Zighout Youcef and the Mouradia that will likely lead to more policy paralysis.

-To receive the full NARCO CLOSEHOLD, please click here and type "20210616" in the message box.
+To receive the full NARCO CLOSEHOLD, please use our contact form making sure to keep the prefilled value 20210616 in the message box.